StellarSt0rm/scratchclientImproved/docs/reference/Studio.md

 - **comment_id** (`#!python int`) - The ID of the comment to be reported.

+**RETURNS** - `#!python int`

 ###`#!python invite_curator(user)` { #invite_curator data-toc-label="invite_curator" }

 Invites a user to become a curator of the studio.
 You must be logged in, and a manager of the studio, for this to not throw an error.
+Returns an HTTP status code.

 **PARAMETERS**

 - **user** (`#!python str | User | IncompleteUser`) - The username of the user to be invited, or an object representing the user.

+**RETURNS** - `#!python int`

 ###`#!python accept_curator(user)` { #accept_curator data-toc-label="accept_curator" }

 Accepts any pending curator invitations to the studio.
 You must be logged in, and having been invited to be a curator of the studio, for this to not throw an error.
+Returns an HTTP status code.

+**RETURNS** - `#!python int`

 ###`#!python promote_curator(user)` { #promote_curator data-toc-label="promote_curator" }

 Promotes a user to a manager of the studio.
 You must be logged in, and a manager of the studio, for this to not throw an error.
+Returns an HTTP status code.

 **PARAMETERS**

 - **user** (`#!python str | User | IncompleteUser`) - The username of the user to be promoted, or an object representing the user.
 The user must already be a curator for this to not throw an error.

+**RETURNS** - `#!python int`

 ###`#!python transfer_host(user, password)` { #transfer_host data-toc-label="transfer_host" }

 Transfers ownership of the studio.
 You must be logged in, and the host of the studio, for this to not throw an error.
+Returns an HTTP status code.

 **PARAMETERS**

 - **user** (`#!python str | User | IncompleteUser`) - The username of the user that will become the new host, or an object representing the user.
 The user must already be a manager for this to not throw an error.
 - **password** (`#!python str`) - The password to your account.
 This is necessary for authentication.

+**RETURNS** - `#!python int`

 ###`#!python set_description(description)` { #set_description data-toc-label="set_description" }

 Sets the description of the studio.
 You must be logged in, and the host of the studio, for this to not throw an error.
+Returns an HTTP status code.

 **PARAMETERS**

 **description** (`#!python str`) - The description that the description of the studio should be set to.

+**RETURNS** - `#!python int`

 ###`#!python set_title(content)` { #set_title data-toc-label="set_title" }

 Sets the title of the studio.
 You must be logged in, and the host of the studio, for this to not throw an error.
+Returns an HTTP status code.

 **PARAMETERS**

 **content** (`#!python str`) - The title that the title of the studio should be set to.

+**RETURNS** - `#!python int`

 ###`#!python set_thumbnail(file_or_data)` { #set_thumbnail data-toc-label="set_thumbnail" }

 Sets the thumbnail of the studio.
 You must be logged in, and the host of the studio, for this to not throw an error.
+Returns an HTTP status code.

 **PARAMETERS**

 **file_or_data** (`#!python bytes | str`) - The file that the thumbnail should be set to.
 If this is a `#!python str`, then it will be interpreted as a path to a file; otherwise, it will be interpreted as the data in the image.

+**RETURNS** - `#!python int`

 ###`#!python delete()` { #delete data-toc-label="delete" }

 Deletes the studio.
 You must be logged in, and the host of the studio, for this to not throw an error.
+Returns an HTTP status code.

+**RETURNS** - `#!python int`